splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

 - :strong:`Percentile:Transformation`

   For each input time series, outputs a corresponding time series expressing, for each time period, the configured percentile (between 1 and 100, inclusive) of the input time series over a configurable time window leading up to that period.
 The default percentile value is 95, and the default time window is one hour.

+The :strong:`Percentile` function also supports transformation over a dashboard window instead of a moving window.
+For more information, see :ref:`dashboard-window`.

 .. _power: